petter-a/ai-ht24-project/README.md

 # Datasets

-The main data source is the kagglehub "sp-500-stocks" dataset, a dataset which figures are updated daily.
-The data extends 24 years of daily history:
+The primary data source is the Kaggle hub 'SP 500 Stocks' dataset, which is updated daily.
+The dataset contains 24 years of daily historical data.

 | Date       | Symbol | Adj Close  | Close      | High       | Low        | Open       | Volume    |
 | ---------- | ------ | ---------- | ---------- | ---------- | ---------- | ---------- | --------- |